Wish hydrangea cuttings could last forever? They can! Drying hydrangeas with wilt-free petals is easy to do. Here’s how!

-After I read her post, I burst out laughing.
-See, I’d have mine in water and promptly forget about them, later realizing how fantastic they still looked even though all the water was LONG gone!
+After I read her post, I burst out laughing!
+I’d cut my hydrangeas, then have them sitting in water, then promptly forgetting about them!
+Later, I realized how fantastic they still looked even though all the water was LONG gone!

-something pretty to hide the buckets such as:
+Something pretty to hide the water containers inside, such as:

-Leave the blooms intact on the bush until the blooms start to go slightly crispy and some even brown.
-You want most of the moisture out of the petals.. this is key.
+Leave the hydrangea blooms intact on the bush until the hydrangea petals and leaves start to turn slightly crunchy and some even brown.
+You want most of the moisture out of the petals.
+This is key.

-2. Cut the stems as long as you can so you have more variation with arranging them later.
+2. With garden clippers or shears, cut the stems on an angle, and as long as you can so you have more variation with your dried flower arranging later.

-4. Hide the water buckets inside a crate or basket so they look decorative indoors while drying.
+4. Hide the water buckets inside rustic crates or vintage wicker baskets so they look decorative indoors while drying.

 I mean… isn’t that just gorgeous?!